-- Future Partnership performance will depend upon the success of the Partnership in maximizing profit from retail propane sales.
+- .
+Future Partnership performance will depend upon the success of the Partnership in maximizing profit from retail propane sales.
 Propane sales are affected by weather patterns, product prices and competition, including competition from other energy sources. - .
-Cash distributions will depend on future Partnership performance and will be affected by the funding of reserves, expenditures and other matters within the discretion of the General Partner. - Potential conflicts of interest could arise between the General Partner and its affiliates, on the one hand, and the Partnership or any partner thereof, on the other. - .
+Cash distributions will depend on future Partnership performance and will be affected by the funding of reserves, expenditures and other matters within the discretion of the General Partner. - .
+Potential conflicts of interest could arise between the General Partner and its affiliates, on the one hand, and the Partnership or any partner thereof, on the other. - .
 Holders of Common Units have limited voting rights and the General Partner manages and controls the Partnership. - .
-The Partnership Agreement limits the liability and modifies the fiduciary duties of the General Partner; holders of Common Units are deemed to have consented to certain actions and conflicts of interest that might otherwise be deemed a breach of fiduciary or other duties under state law.
+The Partnership Agreement limits the liability and modifies the fiduciary duties of the General Partner; holders of Common Units are deemed to have consented to certain actions and conflicts of interest that might otherwise be deemed a breach of fiduciary or other duties under state - .
+The issuance of all 2,400,000 Common Units offered hereby immediately after the date hereof might dilute the interests of holders of Common Units in distributions by the Partnership.